tonyb486/tonybox.net/content/posts/ecb-penguin/index.md

 ---
-title: "Exploring the Penguin in AES-ECB"
+title: "Exploring an Encrypted Penguin with AES-ECB"
 date: 2020-04-04
 tags: ["Security", "Programming"]
 description: "Exploring the Penguin in AES-ECB Mode"